zougui1/nameless-story/story/characters/Zoldiav.md

 - gender: male
 - sexuality: pansexual (switch)
 - clan: Supremacist
+- age: 35
 - design:
   - he has frills on his back from head to tailtip
   - has has ears
+  - his horns have ridges
   - his scales are smooth and his underside is soft
   - he has one fang sticking out of each side of his muzzle
   - his eyes glow when angry